-WARNING: When the valve assembly is removed, always insert the short, emergency plug with the cap nut secured with the safety wire for a watertight seal.
+WARNING: When the valve assembly is removed, always insert the short emergency plug secured with the CAP nut and safety wire for a watertight seal.

 CAUTION: Never pull, carry, or hold the sensor by its cable; this may sever internal connections.